rapiddweller/rapiddweller-benerator-ce/doc/using_benerator_as_load_generator.md

 ## Checking performance requirements

-You can as well define performance requirements using properties of the class PerfTrackingConsumer:
+You can as well define performance requirements using properties of the class `PerfTrackingConsumer`:

 | Property | Description |
 | --- | --- |